At

 With the help of Nick and Sash we began

-to strip the car.
-Just before we stated
+to partially strip the car.
+Just before

-spin.
-I remember dropping the clutch
+one last spin.
+I remember dropping the

-at 5000RPM and the original
+clutch at 5000RPM and the original

 cooks